 Emerson received his B.A. magna cum laude with Highest Honors from Williams College, his M.A. and M.Phil. from Yale University, his Ph.D. from Yale University, and his J.D. with Honors from Yale Law School.
 In 2017, he received an American Constitution Society prize for regulatory and administrative law scholarship.

-Emerson’s book, The Public’s Law: A Progressive Vision of American Democracy, which examines the American Progressives’ theory of the administrative state, is under contract to be published with Oxford University Press.
-His other publications have appeared or are forthcoming in the Minnesota Law Review, Buffalo Law Review, Quaderni Fiorentini, and Review of Politics, among others.
+Emerson’s forthcoming book, The Public’s Law: Origins and Architecture of Progressive Democracy (Oxford University Press, 2019), examines the theoretical and historical foundations of the American administrative state.
+His articles have appeared or are forthcoming in the Yale Law Journal, Minnesota Law Review, Buffalo Law Review, and Review of Politics, among other publications.